Skip to main content

 Source: Yad Vashem — Central Database of Shoah Victims’ Names, Page of Testimony (illustrative facsimile)

 Illustrative facsimile only.
-Real Pages of Testimony are surfaced from Yad Vashem with full citation and are never placed behind a paywall.
+Yad Vashem integration is pending an institutional partnership; when it lands, real Pages of Testimony will be surfaced with full citation and will never be placed behind a paywall.

 Why this is different

-On the big sites, JewishGen, Yad Vashem, Sefaria, and Geni are four separate searches that never cross-reference each other — and some lock historical records behind a subscription.
-We fuse all four into one cited result, and we keep victim records open and shown in memory.
+On the big sites, JewishGen, Yad Vashem, Sefaria, and Geni are separate searches that never cross-reference each other — and some lock historical records behind a subscription.
+We fuse JewishGen, Sefaria, and Geni into one cited result (Yad Vashem joining once our institutional partnership lands), and we keep victim records open and shown in memory.